silverwind/droppy/README.md

 - `keepAlive` *number* - Interval in milliseconds in which the server sends websocket keepalive messages, which may be necessary when proxies are involved. `0` disables keepalive messages.
 Default: `20000`.
 - `allowFrame` *boolean* - Allow the page to be loaded into a `<frame>` or `<iframe>`.
 Default: `false`.
 - `readOnly` *boolean* - Treat all files as being read-only.
 Default: `false`.
-- `compression` *boolean* - Whether to serve brotli/gzip compressed static content.
-Default: `true`.
-Note that compression incurs no performance penalty because pre-compressed artifacts are included in the distribution.
-Default: `true`.
 - `dev` *boolean* - Enable developer mode, skipping resource minification and enabling live reload.
 Default: `false`.
 - `ignorePatterns` *Array* - Array of file path glob patterns to ignore when indexing files.
 See [here](https://github.com/micromatch/picomatch#globbing-features) for supported patterns.
 Default: `[]`.
 - `watch` *boolean* - Whether to watch the local file system for changes.
 Disabling this may improve performance when dealing with a large number of files, but with the downside that changes not done via droppy won't be detected.
 Default: `true`.